Efficiency Studies of Fast Neutron Tracking using MCNP: Ion Range

 \section{Ion Range}

 Figure~\ref{fig:AC_AB} shows the mean free path scale $\lambda$ of the neutron elastic collision around 5 cm in the silicon and 50 cm in the $^4$He.
 We also need to understand the ion travel range $L$ in order to estimate the position resolution of the detector.
-As shown in Fig.~\ref{fig:Q1Q2_ionerg}, the silicon ion energy is about from 10 keV to 200 keV for the neutron energy from 100 keV to 10 MeV and above, the $^4$He ion energy is about from 10 keV to 10 MeV for the neutron energy from 100 keV to 100 MeV and above.
+As shown in Figure~\ref{fig:Q1Q2_ionerg}, the silicon ion energy is about from 10 keV to 200 keV for the neutron energy from 100 keV to 10 MeV and above, and the $^4$He ion energy is about from 10 keV to 10 MeV for the neutron energy from 100 keV to 100 MeV and above.
 However, there is no ion information saved in PTRAC.
-Here we apply the software of The Stopping and Range of Ions in Matter (SRIM)~\cite{Ziegler:1985,srim} to calculate the ion range for given energies as shown in Fig.~\ref{fig:ionrange}.
-Silicon ions can only travel around 0.1 $\mu$m for the ion energy around 100 keV. $^4$He ions with energy 1 MeV can travel 40 $\mu$m in liquid helium, 700 $\mu$m in gas helium of 50 bar and 3 mm in gas helium of 10 bar.
-Therefore the scale of $L$ is about from 0.1 $\mu$m to 10 $mm$ depending on the targets.
-Figure~\ref{fig:Q1Q2_ionerg} also shows the ion longitudinal straggling range $\delta L_{sl}$ and the ion lateral straggling range $\delta L_{st}$ which are about from nm to mm, about 1 order smaller than $L$.
+Here, we apply the software of The Stopping and Range of Ions in Matter (SRIM)~\cite{Ziegler:1985} to calculate the ion range for given energies, as shown in Figure~\ref{fig:ionrange}.
+Silicon ions can only travel around 0.01 $\mu$m for the ion energy around 10 keV and 0.3 $\mu$m for the ion energy around 200 keV. $^4$He ions with energy 1 MeV can travel 40 $\mu$m in liquid helium, 700 $\mu$m in gas helium of 50 bar, and 3 mm in gas helium of 10 bar.
+Therefore, the scale of $L$ is about from 10 nm to 10 mm, depending on the targets and the neutron energy.
+Figure~\ref{fig:Q1Q2_ionerg} also shows the ion longitudinal straggling range $\delta L_{sl}$ and the ion lateral straggling range $\delta L_{st}$, which are about from nm to mm, about 1 order smaller than $L$.
 The detector position resolution must match at least the scale of $\delta L_{sl}$ and $\delta L_{st}$.
-Since the $^4$He position resolution is about 100 $\mu$m, Fig.~\ref{fig:ionrange} shows gaseous $^4$He time projection chambers (TPC) will be ideal for ion tracking as well as tracking fast neutrons, which has been discussed in Ref.~\cite{WANG:2013145}.
-On the other hand, since silicon pixel detectors can only reach the position resolution around $\mu$m, they are not proper for ion tracking because the position resolution is not small enough.
-However, for M3, we need to measure the energy and time at the vertices.
-In Fig.~\ref{fig:ionrange}, the ion energy range with the silicon target is above keV and in Fig.~\ref{fig:TimeAB}, the time scale is above 0.1 nano-second, which are about the proper scale for silicon pixel detectors.
-Different solid-state detectors are also investigated in Ref.~\cite{Weinfurther:2018, Musumarra:2021}.
+Since the $^4$He position resolution is about 100 $\mu$m, Figure~\ref{fig:ionrange} shows that gaseous $^4$He time projection chambers (TPC) will be ideal for ion tracking as well as tracking fast neutrons, which has been discussed in Ref.~\cite{WANG:2013145}.
+However, TPC could be expensive to construct and implement.
+On the other hand, silicon pixel detectors are promising for ion tracking with high-energy neutrons and, in particular, if micron-size pixels and voxels, which would be available in 1 cm$^3$ formats~\cite{wang:2021}.
+Additionally, the ion energy range with the silicon target is above keV in Figure~\ref{fig:ionrange} and the timescale is above 0.1 nanosecond in Figure~\ref{fig:TimeAB}.
+The energy and the time are about the proper scale for silicon pixel detectors.
+Therefore, the silicon pixel detectors can be used to measure neutrons with M3 as well.
+When designing a neutron tracking detector, this should be considered in designs.
+Different solid-state detectors are also investigated in Refs. ~\cite{Weinfurther:2018, Musumarra:2021}.